 Northern Lights in Narvik

 In Narvik you can see the magical Northern Lights waving across the sky.
-It is close to an ethereal experience watching it while it dances and flames playfully on the arctic sky.
+It is close to an ethereal experience watching it, while it dances and flames playfully on the Arctic sky.

 Myths and superstition

 The Norwegian Vikings named the bridge between the Earth and the home of the Vikings Gods "Bifrost".
-Most likely this bridge is what we refer to as the Northern Lights today, and with this in mind, "Heidall" was the God of the Northern Light in Norse Mythology.
+Most likely this bridge is what we refer to as the Northern Lights today, and with this in mind, "Heidal" was the God of the Northern Light in Norse Mythology.

 Facts about the Northern Lights

 Northern Lights are phenomena that occur when electrically charged particles are hurled to Earth from the sun.
 When the solar winds are more powerful than normal, the particles (electrons and protons) will collide with gas atoms in the Earth's atmosphere, exciting these atoms.
 The atoms then release energy in the form of electromagnetic radiation, and this can be observed as a belt around the magnetic poles.

 The Latin name for the Northern Lights is Aurora Borealis.

 When is the best time to see the Northern Lights

 Due to its location, Narvik is among the best places for observing the Northern Lights.